victorbrca/blog_hugo/content/post/automating-os-updates-on-lxd-instances-with-ansible.md

 ### Why I Built It

-When managing multiple LXD projects, I often needed a way to keep everything patched without manually starting, updating, and stopping each instance.
+When managing LXD VMs and containers, I often needed a way to keep everything patched without manually starting, updating, and stopping each instance.
-Ansible seemed perfect for the job — but I quickly ran into a limitation with the **LXD inventory plugin**.
+Ansible seemed perfect for the job — but I quickly ran into a limitation with the Ansible LXD inventory plugin.

-The plugin hardcodes `ansible_connection` to **ssh** whenever it detects an IP address.
+The plugin hardcodes `ansible_connection` to ssh whenever it detects an IP address.
 That means even if you explicitly set `ansible_connection: lxd`, Ansible will still try to connect via SSH, using the IP address as `ansible_host`.

 Here’s an example of what happens: